-Make sure you are using the right key.
-If it is a cold day, and the key won't go into the lock or won't turn, heat it by blowing on it and try again.
-If that doesn't work, or you can't get the lock to turn in warm weather, the key may have burrs, especially if it is new one.
-Spread a little soot on the key and insert it in the lock and remove it.
-Any parts of the key that don't have soot are rubbing against the mechanism, so grind these down with a file, and try the key again.
+If warming up the key in cold weather doesn't work, or you can't get the lock to turn in warm weather, the key may have burrs, especially if it is a new one.
+Spread a little soot on the key, insert it in the lock, and remove it.
+Any parts of the key that don't have soot are rubbing against the mechanism.
+Grind those areas down with a file, and try the key again.

 Remove the cover plate and tighten the set-screws holding the lockset together if it moves when you turn the key.
 If either of the screws is broken, replace it.
 Disassemble and remove the entire lockset if the key is still hard to turn.
-Spray the entire mechanism with spray lubricant and wait for at least 10 minutes before you re-install it.
+Spray the entire mechanism with spray lubricant and wait for at least 10 minutes before you reinstall it.